Looking for ideas for wildlife tours from Sydney? Check out my guide to whale watching in Sydney from water and from

 As the whales cruise along, they put on quite a show.
 Humpbacks are often referred to as the acrobats of the ocean because they engage in a number of behaviours that can be observed above the surface.
-There are a number of tricks up their sleeves.
+They have quite a number of tricks up their sleeves.

 The most dramatic of humpbacks behaviours is the breach, where the whale launches itself into the air, often becoming completely airborne.

 The experts are still uncertain what causes 40-tonne whales to leap out of the water, though a number of explanations have been offered.
 The most widely accepted theory is that a breach is a form of communication.
 And considering the amount of disturbance a breach causes underwater, it seems like an effective way to get your message across.

 Another theory is that whales breach to dislodge parasites from their skin, or even to shed some of the excess blubber that the whales put on during their summer-long feeding buffet in Antarctica.